 More features: with facial recognition and double-tap to turn on it has never been easier to start up a phone.
 I mentioned 3.5mm headphone jack.
 I didn’t know until now that the F1 ALSO supports type-C USB headphones (and obviously Bluetooth).
 What more could you want?

-If you are reading from the USA you might want to check LTE support but PLEASE only do that by reading Pocophone reviews from March 2019 onwards (Andrew 9 Pie and at least Miui 10.2.3 – I’m on 10.3.4).
+If you are reading from the USA you might want to check LTE support but PLEASE only do that by reading Pocophone reviews from March 2019 onwards (Andrew 9 Pie and at least Miui 10.2.3 – I’m on 10.3.8 in October 2019).
 In Europe, no such consideration is needed.

 Performance?
 Technically, Pocophone benchmarks are usually not quite as good as iPhone even though the phone is a very fast performer.
 I’m not intensely into the very latest games and have never noticed any kind of lag.
 I’ll leave such discussion to others.

 I read one review suggesting the iPhone camera did a better job of “brightening up” camera images than Pocophone.
 What?
 Hasn’t anyone heard of Snapseed?
 What self-respecting photographer would be without that (free of course).
 Between the Google camera app and Snapseed, I can turn out stunning photos even in rubbish lighting – not that either are essential, I like to do the best job I can without lugging my big camera around.

 As for iPhone and video at 60fps, see earlier comments about the latest F1 updates – sorted!